brimdata/zed/docs/commands/zed.md

 before these new writes occurred.

-Also, arbitrary metadata can be committed to the log as described below, e.g., to associate index objects or derived analytics to a specific journal commit point potentially across different data pools in a transactionally consistent fashion.
+Also, arbitrary metadata can be committed to the log as described below, e.g., to associate derived analytics to a specific journal commit point potentially across different data pools in a transactionally consistent fashion.